ycheung5/cancersubtyper/README.md

 ## Abstract

-**CancerSubtyper** is a web-based platform for deep learning-based cancer subtyping using DNA methylation data.
-It supports both supervised and semi-supervised workflows for predicting or discovering molecular subtypes.
-Users can upload methylation datasets (with or without subtype labels), run models, and explore interactive visualizations such as UMAP projections, CpG heatmaps, and Kaplan-Meier survival plots.
+**CancerSubtyper** is an end-to-end computational framework for deep learning–based cancer subtyping using DNA methylation data, which is accessible through an intuitive web interface designed to support interactive exploration and downstream analysis.
+It supports two complementary models—a semi-supervised classifier for cancers with well-defined subtypes, and a hybrid framework that enables the discovery of novel subtypes.
+CancerSubtyper provides automated data processing, feature selection, batch effect correction, and cancer subtyping along with extensive interactive visualizations for biological interpretation and clinical relevance assessment.

 The platform currently includes:
-- **BCtypeFinder** – a supervised classifier trained on TCGA-BRCA for intrinsic breast cancer subtype prediction.
-- **CancerSubminer** – a semi-supervised model that performs subtype discovery or refinement with optional clustering constraints.
+- **[BCtypeFinder](https://www.liebertpub.com/doi/abs/10.1177/15578666251380233?casa_token=FrsS1pL4s9EAAAAA%3ALj5R2mvC-Fvwf6j1QgLUi7qvyXVJ65__j5N-VfGLV9uNG3bmpppJMNV-xpmgqKSOuVJIk5Svw50)** – a semi-supervised classification approach optimized for cancers with well-established subtypes.

-This tool is designed to be accessible to non-programmers while remaining robust enough for advanced molecular analysis.
+- **[CancerSubminer](https://www.biorxiv.org/content/10.1101/2025.10.17.682936v1)** – an integrative framework that combines supervised and unsupervised learning to facilitate the discovery of novel subgroups in less-characterized cancers.

 ---